* This page is for Consumers *

 There are various types of portosystemic shunt procedures.
 In one type, called transjugular intrahepatic portosystemic shunting (TIPS), doctors, using x-rays for guidance, insert a catheter with a needle into a vein in the neck and thread it to veins in the liver.
 The catheter is used to create a passage (shunt) that connects the portal vein (or one of its branches) directly with one of the hepatic veins.
 Less commonly, portosystemic shunts are created surgically.

-Shunt procedures are usually successful in stopping the bleeding but pose certain risks, particularly hepatic encephalopathy (see Hepatic Encephalopathy).
+Shunt procedures are usually successful in stopping the bleeding but pose certain risks, particularly hepatic encephalopathy.
+The procedure may have to be repeated because the shunt may become blocked.

 Some people require liver transplantation.